apprenticeharper/DeDRM_tools/Obok_calibre_plugin/obok_plugin_ReadMe.txt

 Installation
 ------------
-Do NOT select "Get plugins to enhance calibre" as this is reserved for 'official' calibre plugins, instead select "Change calibre behavior" to go to Calibre's Preferences page.
-Under "Advanced" click on the Plugins button.
-Use the "Load plugin from file" button to select the plugin's zip file (obok_plugin.zip) and click the "Add" button.
-Click "Yes" in the the "Are you sure?" dialog.
-Click OK in the "Success" dialog.
+Open calibre's Preferences dialog.
+Click on the "Plugins" button.
+Next, click on the button, "Load plugin from file".
+Navigate to the unzipped DeDRM_tools folder and, in the folder "obok_calibre_plugin", find the file "obok_plugin.zip".
+Click to select the file and select "Open".
+Click "Yes" in the "Are you sure?" dialog box.
+Click the "OK" button in the "Success" dialog box.

 Customization